top of page

 My solution: Rule the road

-This brand prides itself on selling affordable bags and accessories.
-Not a word that you think of when you think about the Royal Family.
+This brand prides itself on selling affordable bags and accessories that everyone can buy.
+Not a really what you think of when you think about the Royal Family.
 This subconscious association could impact how British customers view and think of the brand.
+So that got the chop too.

 Moving away from the original German text allowed me to create a clear and concise translation.
 One that conveys the same idea and feeling as the original.
 You get a feeling of empowerment, of freedom, of joy.